strawberry-py/strawberry-py/docs/production/containers.rst

 Containers allow running the bot independent of the host environment.
 This makes things easier and containers more portable.

-It is possible to use containers for development as well.
+It is possible (and recommended) to use containers for development as well.
 Just make sure you have fetched the source code and skip :ref:`containers_no_local_repo`.

 .. _containers_download: